rmrk-team/evm-multiasset-demo/README.md

 - Creation of an NFT collection that supports asset binding
 - Creation of assets to addition to the NFTs of the collection
 - Asset replacement
-- NFT burning (with relative binded assets)
+- NFT burning (with relative bound assets)

 ## User journey context